 [Thracians and Bithynians]

-75 The Thracians in the army wore fox-skin caps on their heads, and tunics on their bodies. mantles of diverse colours were their covering. they had shoes of fawn-skin on their feet and legs, carrying javelins, little shields and daggers in addition.
-These took the name of “Bithynians” after they crossed over to Asia. before that they were called (as they themselves say) “Strymonians,” since they lived by the Strymon [modern Struma] river. they say that they were driven from their homes by Teukrians and Mysians.
-The commander of the Thracians of Asia was Bassakes son of Artabanos.
+75 The Thracians in the army wore fox-skin caps on their heads, and tunics on their bodies.
+Mantles of diverse colours were their covering.
+They had shoes of fawn-skin on their feet and legs, and carried javelins, little shields and daggers.
+These took the name of “Bithynians” after they crossed over to Asia.
+Before that they were called (as they themselves say) “Strymonians,” since they lived by the Strymon [modern Struma] river. hTey say that they were driven from their homes by Teukrians and Mysians.
+The commander of the Thracians of Asia was Bassakes son of Artapanos.

 [Pisidians, Kabeleeans, Milyans]

 76 The [Pisidians] had little shields of raw ox-hide.
 Each man carried two wolf-hunter’s spears.
 They wore helmets of bronze, with the ears and horns of oxen represented in bronze, and crests in addition.
 Their legs were wrapped round with strips of purple stuff.
 In this country is a place of divination sacred to Ares.
 77 The Kabeleeans, who are Meionians [Maionians], and are called Lasonians, had the same equipment as the Cilicians (Cilicians).
 When I come in my recording to the place of the Kilicians, I will say what it was.
 The Milyans had short spears and garments fastened by brooches.
 Some of them carried Lykian (Lycian) bows, and they wore caps of skin on their heads.
 The commander of all these was Badres son of Hystanes.

 [Moschians, Kolchians and other peoples from east of the Black Sea]